khalid-hussain/shaheen/chap2.md

 The spirits of Andalus' historians, who maybe, each evening, wander around these deserted places, reply to us saying, "Yes!
 This Spain is the same Andalus that belonged to the Arabs, whose power and majesty has become a legend of the past.
-This Rock of Gibraltar is the same one where Tariq Bin Ziyad's ships had anchored.
+This Rock of Gibraltar is the same one where Tariq bin Ziyad's ships had anchored.
 Cordova is that very city where the pompous courts of Abdul Rehman III would leave the ambassador of great emperors absolutely awestruck.
 This Andalus is the same, however, the nation whose sweat and blood